loudinb/20CS2023/docs/programming-assignments/assignment-2/box-class.md

 **`get_next_priority_question(self) -> Optional[Question]`**
 - Implement this method to return the next priority question if available.
-- Add a docstring to describe the method.
+- The docstring should be:
   ```python
   """Return the next priority question if available.